-Our undergraduates have had tremendous impact on the global society and have been able to obtain the skills of multiple languages.
+undergraduates Our have had a tremendous impact on the global society and have been able to obtain the skills of multiple languages.
 Alumni from the university have gone on to become translators and interpreters, language educators, policy makers, workers in international companies, and also employees in JV enterprises.
 A degree from Uzbek State World Languages University will open many doors to careers that will support your professional and academic development.